EeroKaan/multi-platform-backup-tool/README.md

 ## Requirements

 - **Java Runtime** On the system running MPBT
-- **mysql / mariadb-client** On target machine when using Database Backup functionality
+- **mysql / mariadb-client** On target machine when using database backup functionality
 - **Prepared SSH Key authentication** To all desired remote machines

 ## License